 It is very tax efficient as the company can set it off against its profits, therefore saving

 the 20% corporation tax, plus as it is paid from the company it avoids being paid from your personal taxed earnings.
 If you are a higher rate tax payer, your premium of £50 a month (for example) is the equivalent to approximately £80 before tax.
 Also there are savings on National insurance contributions by both the employer and the employee.
-These savings make a Relevant Life policy the best way for a director to protect his family in the event of his death.
+These savings make a Relevant Life insurance the best way for a director to protect the family in the event of death.

 Relevant Life, Tax Efficient Life Cover for Directors

-To qualify for relevant life policies you have to be a director of a company.
+Relevant Life Insurance is available to directors and employees of the company.
 The company must pay the premiums, and the beneficiary must be a third party i.e. Family member or spouse.
 Because you do not receive any of the benefit yourself it is not taxed as a benefit and does not have to appear on your P11D form.
 We are not tax advisers and would strongly advise you to speak to a suitably qualified person to discuss the actual tax benefits.

-With a relevant life policy you will need a “Trust” to be set up.
-This trust will be the beneficiary of the policy and can have numerous trustees and beneficiaries.
+You will need a “Trust” to be set up alongside a relevant life .
+Any pay-out will be paid to the trust.
+The policy and can have numerous trustees and beneficiaries.
 It would be advisable to have more than one trustee in case one of them dies.
-Trustees have to be over 18 years old.
+Trustees have to be over 18 years old and of sound mind.
 You can have as many beneficiaries as you like, additional forms can be completed to add them.
 Next to the beneficiary details you have to specify the % share they are entitled to.

-Relevant Life Policies are life only and you cannot bolt on any critical illness.
+Relevant Life insurance is a life only policy and you cannot bolt on any critical illness.
 Not all providers allow relevant life policies so it is worth speaking to an independent adviser who will be able to source the most suitable product and provider for your needs.

-MykeyManInsurance.com are specialists in this type of cover and can quote all UK companies that currently offer relevant life policies.
-Setting up the trust is also part of the service and we can provide all documentation needed without any cost.
+MykeyManInsurance.com are specialists in this type of cover and can quote all UK companies that currently offer relevant life insurance.
+Setting up the trust is also part of the service and we can provide all documentation needed without any extra cost.